zewang/WeblogChallenge/SOLUTION_README.md

 - Scala 2.11
 - Docker image for HDP Sandbox

 ## Commands to run
+Solution is avalable inside folder /PayTMChallenge
 ```bash
 sbt assembly
 ```
-* submit to HDP Sandbox, spark.sh in script/
+* submit to HDP Sandbox, spark.sh in /PayTMChallenge/script/

 ### Additional notes:
 - IP addresses do not guarantee distinct users, but this is the limitation of the data.
 As a bonus, consider what additional data would help make better analytical conclusions